lindaprotocol/documentation-en/docs/introduction/overview.md

 ### 5.3.1 How to Get Energy

-Stake TRX to get energy.
+Stake LIND to get energy.

 Example (Using wallet-cli):